 Join us for special edition webinars with AECT Interns!
 2018 Intern Informational Webinars

 A former intern, who is now a member of the AECT Leadership Development Committee, serves as the Leadership Internship Program Coordinator.
 All application materials should be submitted via the online application form linked on the AECT Leadership Development Internship page.
 Other correspondence concerning the Leadership Internship Program can be directed to the Leadership Internship Program Coordinator, Megan C. Murtaugh, at 239-560-8301 or email@example.com.

 The Strohbehn Internship will be awarded to a graduate student who displays exemplary leadership potential and dedication to AECT and the field.
 The Cochran Internship will be awarded to graduate students and/or new professionals who display outstanding leadership potential and dedication to AECT and the field.

-AECT membership upon application with the International Division designated as the Primary Division;
+AECT membership upon application and a member of the International Division;

-a non-US citizen graduate student or a non-US citizen faculty member in the first three years of faculty appointment at a non-US institution (faculty can be visiting at a US institution).
+a non-US citizen graduate student or a non-US citizen faculty member in the first three years of faculty appointment.

 studying, teaching, or practicing in the field of educational communications and technology;